redis/redis-py/CONTRIBUTING.rst

 You may already know what you want to contribute -- a fix for a bug you encountered, or a new feature your team wants to use.

 If you don't know what to contribute, keep an open mind!
-Improving documentation, bug triaging, or writing tutorials are all examples of helpful contributions that mean less work for you.
+Improving documentation, bug triaging, and writing tutorials are all examples of helpful contributions that mean less work for you.

 Your First Contribution
 -----------------------